Congress stalls on policing overhaul, despite public outcry

 Ahead of a test vote Wednesday, Senate Majority Leader Mitch McConnell acknowledged it may fall short.
 If so, he vowed to try again, hoping to pass legislation before a July 4 holiday recess.

-The Republican bill's author, Sen. Tim Scott of South Carolina, warned against a partisan, political debate that chisels away confidence in the nation's institutions.

-“This is not about them or us,” said Scott, the only Black Republican in the Senate.
-It’s about young people and others, he said, “who are afraid to jog down the street or get in their car and drive.”
+"This is not about them or us," said Sen. Tim Scott, the only Black Republican in the Senate and author of the GOP bill.
+It's about young people and others, he said, "who are afraid to jog down the street or get in their car and drive."

 The GOP's Justice Act would create a national database of police use-of-force incidents, restrict police chokeholds and set up new training procedures and commissions to study race and law enforcement.
 It is not as sweeping as a Democratic proposal, which mandates many of the changes and would hold police liable to damages in lawsuits.
 There are similarities on some issues, lawmakers say, but also vast differences.